Symposium · April 2026

 Accessibility

-If you have any accessibility requirements or adjustment needs, please get in touch with the organisers.
+If you have accessibility requirements, please contact the organisers.
 A campus accessibility map is available at gold.ac.uk.

 Visa & Invitation Letters

-If you are travelling from outside the UK, please remember to check visa requirements well in advance.
-If you require a formal invitation letter, please contact Ida at [email protected] and allow sufficient processing time ahead of your visa appointment.
+If travelling from outside the UK, check visa requirements well in advance.
+For a formal invitation letter contact Ida at [email protected].

 Forum